Super Channel (Canadian TV channel): Reemergence

 In 2018, after emerging from creditor protection, Allarco announced the relaunch of Super Channel with the rebranding of SC1 and SC2 as Super Channel Fuse and Super Channel Heart & Home, and the service adopting the "Super Channel Entertainment Network" branding.

 In 2020, the service announced a partnership with the Canadian Film Festival to broadcast the films that had been slated to premiere at the festival prior to its cancellation due to the COVID-19 pandemic in Canada.

 In 2023, Super Channel would expand into streaming media with launch of Super Channel+ via Roku in September, and the Super Channel Uncovered and Super Channel Hearties FAST channels in October.

 On September 4, 2024, Ginx eSports TV Canada was replaced by Super Channel Quest, a new channel focused primarily on documentaries and factual television; the new channel subsumes most of the docuseries that were aired by Super Channel Fuse, aside from true crime programs.
 Some Ginx programming will continue to air on Quest.
 Allarco stated that the channel would launch with a 100% Canadian content schedule.

 In March 2025, the network updated its logo to include a maple leaf, and adopted the new slogan "Canadian, Always", in a move to emphasize its broadcasting of Canadian programming.

 Programming

 Super Channel's main programming consists of and both theatrically released and made for TV movies, including domestically produced programming, shows acquired from U.S cable networks, foreign films, and international series.

 From its launch until December 2015, Super Channel was the broadcaster for 20th Century Studios films from January 2007 to February 2015.
 The Movie Network took over the deal in January 2016 for releases starting in March 2015.
 These rights were shared with Disney+ in Canada, and effective 2021, sister channel Starz Canada broadcasts the entire back catalogue.

 Channels

-Depending on the service provider, Super Channel provides up to eight multiplex channels – four 24-hour multiplex channels, all of which are simulcast in both standard definition and high definition – as well as a subscription video-on-demand service (Super Channel On Demand).
-Super Channel broadcasts its primary channel and multiplex channels on an Eastern Time Zone schedule, operating a singular feed for all channels.
+Through service providers, Super Channel provides four multiplex channels, all of which are simulcast in both standard definition and high definition – as well as a subscription video-on-demand service (Super Channel On Demand):